About the Symposium

 The Symposium will be held at the waterfront in the Stan Pocock Legacy Rowing Center, just an 8-minute walk from the Bainbridge Island ferry terminal.
 Doors open at 1:30 p.m. for the 2:00 p.m. program.

-To enrich your experience, we encourage you to view the one-hour documentary Alternative Facts: The Lies of Executive Order 9066 prior to attending.
-A free community screening will be offered on Bainbridge Island (date and location to be announced).
+To enrich your experience, we strongly encourage you to view the one-hour documentary Alternative Facts: The Lies of Executive Order 9066 prior to attending.
+A free community screening will be offered on Bainbridge Island on Thursday, October 2 at 7:00 p.m. at the Bainbridge Public Library.
+All are welcome attend!
 The film is also available for streaming on PBS.org for a limited time.

-We are honored to welcome Lorraine Bannai, Kathryn Bannai, and Peggy Nagae, three attorneys who personally worked on the Coram Nobis cases of Fred Korematsu, Gordon Hirabayashi, and Minoru Yasui.
+We are honored to welcome Lorraine Bannai, Kathryn Bannai, and Peggy Nagae, three of the attorneys who personally worked on the coram nobis cases of Fred Korematsu, Gordon Hirabayashi, and Minoru Yasui 40 years after their wartime convictions.
 Each will share reflections on their groundbreaking legal battles, followed by a moderated discussion connecting those cases to the constitutional challenges we face today.

 The program will conclude with a community dialogue, inviting questions and conversation between the audience and the attorneys.
 Together, we will reflect not only on the lessons of history, but also on the responsibilities we share to defend civil liberties now and for the future.